bichanna/flan/README.md

 <div align="center">
 </div>

-**Feo** is a dynamically- and strongly-typed, functional, simple programming language with automatic momery management.
+**Feo** is a high-level, dynamically- and strongly-typed, functional programming language that runs on a virtual machine.
 **Feo** is my highschool Computer Science project written in Rust.

 I'm sorry for the ugly and inefficient and awful code.
 That's because Feo is my first serious project.